Time Out says

-This average action comedy is rescued by the seriously lovable Dwayne Johnson.
+This average action comedy is rescued by the seriously loveable Dwayne Johnson.

-It doesn’t begin well: We first meet Johnson in a creepy CG-enhanced fatsuit as a chubby teenage nerd Robbie, whose horrible high school experience is relieved only by the kindness of Hart's football hero and student-most-likely-to-succeed.
+It doesn’t begin well: we first meet Johnson in a creepy CG-enhanced fatsuit as a chubby teenage nerd Robbie, whose horrible high school experience is relieved only by the kindness of Calvin (Hart), football hero and student-most-likely-to-succeed.
 But 20 years later it’s a different story: Calvin is washed up and bored with his dead-end life, while Robbie has become a globetrotting superspy with a fetish for unicorns.

-There’s literally nothing unlovable about Johnson’s performance, hitting a perfect balance between traumatized adolescent, unbreakable superhero and overexcited man-child (think a peak-form John Candy trapped in the body of, well, the Rock).
+There’s literally nothing unloveable about Johnson’s performance, hitting a perfect balance point somewhere between traumatised adolescent, unbreakable superhero and overexcited man-child (think a peak-form John Candy trapped in the body of, well, The Rock).
 And even more impressively, he makes it all look completely effortless, breezing through the movie while Hart jumps frantically up and down and stuff explodes pointlessly in the background.

 Cast and crew